Vol. XL, No. 8

 Min Zou.
 Provost Stephens was also present.

 Absent and not represented by their Alternates were; Ronald Clayton, Marc Fulgham, Arrick Jackson, Cheryl Milde, Jayanti Ray, and Marc Strauss.

 Approval of minutes Vol. XL-07 was moved by Senator Elaine Jackson and seconded by Senator Gilliland.
 The motion carried.

 REPORT FROM THE CHAIR

 Chair Champine announced that there will be a workshop offered by the Writing Center titled “Writing in the Disciplines” held on January 12 & 13, 2006.
 The deadline for enrolling is November 30, 2005.
 Senator Reinheimer commented that the workshop is very practical and has many useful tools for incorporating writing assignments in courses.
 He also advised the Senate that the workshop is a two-year commitment.
 The first year is for participation in the workshop and the second year, faculty serve as mentors for the new enrollees.
-The workshop is for UI100 and upper-division University Studies classes.
+The workshop is for UI100 and upper-division General Education classes.